top of page

 The developer invited me to join him at a seminar in Charlotte.
 We came across a development offering office condominiums for sale.
 He said he was going back to Raleigh and build some.
 I asked whether he would do some research first.
 He said I could do the research, but he would develop them.

 It was not long before I became a commercial real estate broker.
 Eventually, I started my own commercial real estate company and was known for a while as the Condo Man.
-I would run large ads in the Sunday papers advertising several office condominium developments listed by The Allison Company
+I would run large ads in the Sunday papers advertising several office condominium developments listed by The Allison Company.

 In 1983, I purchased my first computer with its floppy disk.
 Paid software developers in California to develop software that would calculate the advantages of buying an office over renting office space over various periods of time.
 I connected it to an electric typewriter to print the results.
 I felt like I was on the cutting edge of marketing technology.
 The only problem was that, no matter how impressive the presentation or how convincing the numbers were, fear at the time prevented any major decisions from being made.
 I felt I was ahead of my time, but at the wrong time!

-Also, had one of the first Mobile phones.
-That looked similar to this photo.
+I had one of the first Mobile phones.